Sitecore-Hackathon/2018-Powerful-Ways/documentation/README.md

 After the publish, the website should be up and running.
 Ready to be accessed by visitors and edited by authors.

+Note: You may have a no layout error on the published website.
+An iisreset fixes the error.

 ## Usage

 ### Visitors